sanger-tol/treeval/paper/paper.md

 These geneset files are processed prior to pipeline execution with the Python3 (CITE) scripts found in the repository location `bin/treeval-dataprep/`. {NOTE: THE RUST ALTERNATIVE THAT REPLACES THIS IS PRETTY MUCH DONE - SHOULD WE JUST SWITCH NOW?}

+3. Illumina HiC reads files should be in an unmapped CRAM format along side an index (`.cram.crai`) file.

+4. Longread files should be in `fasta.gz` format.
+Most commonly, this will mean that data required reformatting from `fastq` format.

 ## Output